boutiqueforaweek/boutiqueforaweek.github.io/pages/shoppers/index.md

 permalink: /shoppers/
 ---

 _All Sales Final!
 No returns or exchanges!
-We accept Cash or Credit Card.
+We accept Cash or Credit Cards.
 Shoppers using cash can check out in our express lane.
-Credit cards require a $15 minimum purchase.
-We do not accept American Express._
+Credit cards require a $15 minimum purchase._

 Everyone is invited to shop at Boutique For A Week.
 Tell your friends, neighbors, co-workers, relatives, and anyone that shops for kids!